drmikeuk/tips/pages/jekyllbasics.md

 Assuming that you keep your code in a directory called 'code'.

 NB.
-If you have seveal Jekyll sites then you may want to edit the <code>_config.yml</code> to change the port from 4000 to say 4001
+If you have several Jekyll sites then you may want to edit the <code>_config.yml</code> to change the port from 4000 to say 4001.

 ### From scratch